Fuficia gens

-The gens Fuficia was a plebeian family at ancient Rome.
+The gens Fuficia was a plebeian family at ancient Rome with the nomen Fuficius.
 It never achieved great prominence, and is best known for a single individual, Gaius Fuficius Fango or Phango, the Roman governor of Numidia in 40 BC, whom Caesar had previously appointed to the senate.
 Other Fuficii are known from various inscriptions, indicating that many of them were soldiers, but a Quintus Fuficius Cornutus was consul suffectus in AD 147.

 Origin

 Little is known about this gens, although it may have been Umbrian, as some early appearances of the name are found in Umbria.
 The nomen is frequently confused with that of the better-known Fufia gens.

 Praenomina

 The most common praenomina of the Fuficii appear to have been Marcus and Quintus; but there are also examples of Publius, Gaius, Aulus, Titus, and Sextus.

 Branches and cognomina

 There is little evidence indicating whether the Fuficii were ever divided into distinct branches.
 In addition to Fango or Phango, a number of surnames are found in inscriptions, including Certus, Cornutus, Eros, Felix, Fuscus, Januarius, Lybicus, Marcellus, Priscus, Quietus, Rufinus, Tertullinus, and Zethus.